Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 	int defaults to s64

 **float** : literals are of the form `3.141592` or `5.98e24`, with a `.` for separating the decimal part, and an `e` for indicating the power of 10 (exponent).
-2 floating point number types exist according to their size, they are both signed:
+Two floating point number types exist according to their size, they are both signed:

 	`float32` - 4 byte (32 bit)
 	`float64` - 8 byte (64 bit)